 Identity and Access Management governs users by enforcing both authentication and authorization.
 Authentication verifies a user’s identity.
 Once authenticated, the verified user may use any of the resources their account is authorized to access.

 Authentication occurs whenever a user attempts to initially access your organization’s network.
 The user must verify their identity before being granted entry for information security purposes.

 Organizations may include sophisticated or additional authentication methods to provide advanced information security.
 If the authentication process requires additional steps, it is referred to as Multifactor or Two-factor authentication (MFA or 2FA).

 Standard methods pair a unique username with a password (“something you know”).
-Sophisticated authentication practices may require the user to also provide another factor of authentication.
+Sophisticated authentication practices, such as MFA, require the user to also provide another factor of authentication.
 These additional factors can be a physical object (“something you have”) such as a key card or OTP token, or a part of the user’s body (“something you are”), such as a fingerprint, or a facial recognition scan.

 Authorization carries out the rest of an organization’s identity and access management processes once the user has been authenticated.
 Users are granted authorizations according to their role at an organization.
 This practice is referred to as “role-based access control” (RBAC).

 Authorizations determine a role’s resources and level of access in the network.
 These items may include systems, applications, file shares, printers, and more.
 For example, an accounting department employee who regularly works with payroll software must be authorized to do such.
 If authentication resembles a passport, authorizations are the things you can access with it.

 While authentication is fairly simple, authorizations and their management are far more challenging.
 Authorizations consist of complex sets of rules, rights, groups, and permissions explicitly configured per user account.

 The core of Identity & Access Management (IAM) oversees all authentication and authorization processes.
 As such, IAM systems are valuable management solutions for all departments.
 IT may manage your authentications and authorizations, but your entire organization feels it if your access rights and processes are misaligned.